amoshochman/constant-time-csv-reader/README.md

 # constant-time-csv-reader
-A class for accessing CSVs in a fast (constant) time
+An utility for accessing CSVs in a fast (constant) time